RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.1.md

 Afterward, you should see a new folder named `OffseasonTraining`.

 Huzzah!
-You now have some software on your computer, which you can begin to edit.
+You now have some software on your computer.
+You are ready to add your own functionality to the code.

-Feel free to go poking around inside the new `OffseasonTraining` folder.
-You should see many `.java` files containing our source code, some `.md` files for documentation, and a host of other supporting files.